nicobrenner/commandjobs/README.md

     * COMMANDJOBS_ROLE: list the roles that you are looking for
         ```
-        COMMANDJOBS_ROLE=backend engineer, or fullstack engineer, or senior engineer, or senior tech lead, or engineering manager, or senior enginering manager, or founding engineer, or founding fullstack engineer, or something like similar
+        COMMANDJOBS_ROLE=backend engineer, or fullstack engineer, or senior engineer, or senior tech lead, or engineering manager, or senior enginering manager, or founding engineer, or founding fullstack engineer, or something similar
         ```

     * COMMANDJOBS_IDEAL_JOB_QUESTIONS: explain what is a good fit for you
         ```
-        COMMANDJOBS_IDEAL_JOB_QUESTIONS=and the company uses either Ruby, Rails, Ruby on Rails, or Python, the positions doesn't require any knowledge or experience in any of the following: {job_requirement_exclusions}, the position is remote, it's for the US and the description matches the resume?
+        COMMANDJOBS_IDEAL_JOB_QUESTIONS=and the company uses either Ruby, Rails, Ruby on Rails, or Python, the position doesn't require any knowledge or experience in any of the following: {job_requirement_exclusions}, the position is remote, it's for the US and the description matches the resume?
 (Yes or No), justify the Yes or No about the role being a good fit for the experience of the resume in one sentence.
         ```

     * COMMANDJOBS_EXCLUSIONS: list things to avoid (this takes some trial and error to get right, iterating with the matches you get each time)